 St Kilda is a great day out with so many things to keep you entertained!
-Enjoy time on the beach, go on the rides at Luna Park, enjoy delicious food in Acland Street’s boutique eateries, cycle to Brighton beach huts, see the penguins on St Kilda pier after dark – there’s plenty to do!
+Enjoy time on the beach relaxing in the sun, go on the rides at Luna Park, enjoy delicious food in Acland Street’s boutique eateries, cycle to Brighton beach huts, see the penguins on St Kilda pier after dark – there’s plenty to do!

 24 HOURS IN ST KILDA

 St Kilda pier offers great views of Melbourne city both day and night.
 Head to the end of the pier at dusk for an unmissable chance to see the penguins: they are here all year round and are the world’s smallest species of penguin at about 30cm tall.

 At sunset they come back from a long day hunting for food at sea, and waddle to their burrows between the rocks at the end of the pier.
 Almost 1500 little penguins live here and you can get fairly close to them, but please don’t touch or feed them!